Hilda L. Solis, Secretary

 Work levels.
 Work levels are a ranking of the duties and responsibilities within an occupation, and these levels permit comparisons of wages across occupations.
 Work levels are determined by the total number of points given for specific aspects, or factors, of the work.
 For a complete description of point factor leveling, refer to the publication “National Compensation Survey: Guide for Evaluating Your Firm's Jobs and Pay,” on the Internet at www.bls.gov/ncs/ocs/sp/ncbr0004.pdf.
 This bulletin includes earnings estimates by work level.
 It also includes a table that simplifies the presentation of work levels by combining them into four broad groups.
 The groups are determined by combinations of knowledge, job controls and complexity, contacts, physical environment, and supervisory duties and are meant to be comparable across different occupations.

-The NCS program collects data in geographic areas defined by the U.S. Office of Management and Budget (OMB).
-(For a list of all areas included in the 2008 East South Central Census Division earnings estimates, see Appendix C.)
+The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
+(For a list of all areas included in the 2009 East South Central Census Division earnings estimates, see Appendix C.)

 Earnings are defined as regular payments from the employer to the employee as compensation for straight-time hourly work or for any salaried work performed.
 The following components are included as part of earnings: